-After contacting the appropriate law enforcement agency, the driver of a District vehicle MUST report all accidents involving District owned vehicles immediately to CCSD Police at (702) 799-5411 and Risk and Environmental Services accident hotline, regardless of the accident location, party at fault, or the extent of damages at (702) 799-6148 during business hours (7:00 a.m. to 4:00 p.m.) or to (702) 376-1299 after business hours and on weekends and holidays.
-This is necessary to assure that the damages to District property and any resulting liability claims can be handled expeditiously and efficiently.
+After contacting the appropriate law enforcement agency, the driver of a District vehicle MUST report all accidents involving District owned vehicles immediately to CCSD Police at (702) 799-5411 and Risk Management's accident hotline, regardless of the accident location, party at fault, or the extent of damages at (702) 799-6148 during business hours (7:00 a.m. to 4:00 p.m.) or to (702) 376-1299 after business hours and on weekends and holidays.
+This is necessary to ensure that the damages to District property and any resulting liability claims can be handled expeditiously and efficiently.

 The driver of the District owned vehicle must complete a CCF-102 within 24 hours of the accident and submit it to his/her supervisor for signature.
-The CCF-102 should be forwarded to Risk and Environmental Services as soon as possible.
-CCSD drivers determined to be at- fault for an accident may be required to attend a mandatory driver-training course offered by the School District.
-Each District vehicle should have an insurance card in the glove box that includes Risk and Environmental Services' address and phone number.
+The CCF-102 should be forwarded to Risk Management within 48 hours of the accident.
+CCSD drivers determined to be at-fault for an accident may be required to attend a mandatory driver-training course offered by the School District.
+Each District vehicle should have an insurance card in the glove box that includes Risk Management's address and phone number.
 Replacement cards can be obtained by contacting (702) 799-0048.
 Any other questions or concerns regarding vehicle accident procedures should also be directed to the Property and Liability claims section at (702) 799-0048.